 Current Status for 20-21 Sports

-The MHSAA gives Holland Christian our specific guidance from MDHHS orders for athletics for this unique 20-21 school year.
+The MHSAA provides Holland Christian specific clarification from MDHHS orders for athletics for this unique 20-21 school year.
 We experienced numerous protocol changes for fall athletes stemming from EO-160 on July 31 through EO-180 on September 9.
 The winter was no different with orders delaying the start of most winter sports from November 15 to February 8.
-Spring sports began on March 22 under “Gatherings and Face Mask Orders” issued on March 19, April 19 and May 4, which now ends on May 31.
-Below is a summary applying to Holland Christian athletics.
+Spring sports began on March 22 with weekly rapid testing required of athletes to participate.
+The latest “Gatherings and Face Mask Order” and “Interim Guidance for Athletics” dated May 24 extends interscholastic athlete testing beyond May 31 through June 30.
+Below is a current summary of how this order applies to Holland Christian athletics.
 As members of the MHSAA and the OK/MKO Conferences, spectators, coaches and athletes must accept the rules put forth for all member schools to be in compliance with the MDHHS and each other to compete interscholastically.

 1. Students who are not yet 13.
 If a student-athlete turns 13 during the spring season, they need to begin testing after their 13th birthday.
 This will apply to some 7th graders and most 6th graders.